sogelink-research/ctod/README.md

 ## ToDo

-### V1.0 (In progress)

-- Cleanup viewer code
-- Update Wiki

 ### Future work (V1.1)

+- Option to disable preview/homepage
 - Mosaic dataset priority
+- Support multiple workers
+- Disable GIL with new Python version?
 - Profiling to see where we can gain some performance
-- Support multiple workers
 - Extension support: Metadata, Watermask

 ## Settings